Static Sites are quick and easy; and when you can host them for free forever, that's icing on the cake.

 - Then it will have scripts/commands to execute which will prepare final build for us

-- Then we will define the artefacts to keep after the build is completed
+- Then we will define the artifacts to keep after the build is completed

 - And then other criteria like which branches to build for